Nutrition & autism

 Final thoughts

-Food refusal, among other habits, is common in children with autism, and it can harm their general health and well-being.
+Food refusal is common in autistic children and can negatively affect their health and nutrition.

 Some of the main tips covered earlier in the article include: